8ude/UG213_MusicAndGameplay_Spring2022/README.md

 Prepare a few slides on the game, including some representative gameplay footage.
 This could be your own capture or from Youtube.

 Graduate students - at least 2 slides should be a diagram of how gameplay and music are inter-connected.
-Here's an example of that with a Sound Toy, and here's one with a music game.

 We're going to have 3 'show-and-tell' days, one for each broad category of music game: